salasberryfin/dns-over-tls-proxy/README.md

 dig @127.0.0.1 -p 5354 google.com
 ```

-The project includes folder `tests` with two Bash scripts that send TCP/UDP requests
+The project includes a `tests` folder with two Bash scripts that send TCP/UDP requests
-every second that can be used to validate the server concurrency.
+every second that can be used to validate the server's concurrency.

 ## Security Disclaimer

-- Due to the proxy implementation, the communication between the client application and proxy
+- Due to the proxy implementation, the communication between the client application and the proxy
 is not secure and hence is still vulnerable to man-in-the-middle attacks.
 - DNS requests from the proxy to the DNS nameserver are encrypted but an eavesdropper can identify
-that DNS-encrypted traffic is going through the network by observing traffic going through port 853.
+that DNS-encrypted traffic is going through port 853.
 - Privacy can still be a concern even when using an encrypted connection and the DNS server must be
 owned by a trusted entity.